 How Yahweh’s Clock Works

-Before one can determine the first day of the month, you actually need to determine when the last day of the month occurs.
-Sort of logical.
+It logically follows that before determining the first day of the month, you must determine when the last day of the month occurs.